Graduate Programs

 Spouse Audits

 The audit privilege for a full-time graduate student may be used by the student's spouse if the student is not auditing a course.
 Application for a spouse audit is made through the Registrar's Office.
+The guidelines above apply to spouse audits.

 Course Load